bi-labor/es-mssql/docs/exercise3.md

    - Open the new _ADO NET Destination_ and specify its settings too.

      - Although the result of the transformations are not available, we still save the UserId value.
 The other database columns will not have any mapping.
 So effectively only the UserID will be saved to database.
+     - Use the connection manager created before.
+(Make sure _not_ to create a new connection manager - the database access has already been defined in the existing connection manager.)

      ![Integration Services database output mapping for transformation errors](images/exercise/is-users-adonet-mapping-for-errors.png)